 Confidentiality is central to the provider-patient relationship and a core part of medical ethics.
-In addition, providers know that in some cases, violating patient confidentiality unnecessarily may carry professional or legal penalties.
-This fact sheet provides an overview of some of the major mandatory reporting requirements and where they may intersect with patient privacy - with a specific focus on self-managed abortion.
-This fact sheet does not contain legal advice, and we recommend that providers who have further questions about their reporting requirements consult an in-state attorney for more information.
+In addition, violating patient confidentiality unnecessarily may carry professional or legal penalties.
+This brief provides an overview of some of the major mandatory reporting requirements and where they intersect with patient privacy-with a specific focus on self-managed abortion.
+This guide does not contain legal advice, and we recommend that providers who have further questions about their reporting requirements consult an instate attorney for more information.